You are here

 The Pearl River-Oncology Research Unit is focused on creating targeted therapies against a broad spectrum of cancers.
 The group has developed novel targeted therapies, including antibody drug conjugates (ADCs), bispecific antibodies, immunotherapies and nanoparticles targeting tumor, immune and stromal cells.

 Further, the Pearl River-Oncology Research Unit has deep expertise in functional genomics, chemogenomics and proteomics and is using these approaches to identify novel first in class cancer targets and therapies to combine with existing Oncology assets and for modulation of the anti-cancer immune system.
-Proud history

 The Pearl River site has a rich history spanning over 100 years of advancing science, fighting disease and delivering products that promote global health.
 A number of medical innovations beyond vaccines and oncology have been developed in Pearl River.
 These medical products include Torisel®, a treatment for patients with advanced renal cell carcinoma.
 Centrum®, the world’s top-selling multivitamin, was also developed and first manufactured in Pearl River.